 Slowly walk a few meters, where you are aware of every step you take.
 Be mindful of the contact between your feet and the ground.
 Turn around slowly and walk back.

 Walk back and forth for about 10-20 minutes.
-Feel the natural rhythm of your steps and your breathing -- harmonised.
+Feel the natural rhythm of your steps and your breathing -- harmonized.
 You are fully present in the moment and one with yourself and your surroundings.
-Smile and enjoy every step.
+Smile, and enjoy every step.

-Note: In the beginning, you will probably look like a bit weird, so I suggest you find a private place where you can practise.
-However, you can practise walking meditation everywhere.
+Note: In the beginning, you will probably look like a bit weird, so I suggest you find a private place where you can practice.
+However, you can practice walking meditation everywhere.
 The next time you're on your way, be aware of your walking instead of looking at your phone, doing a call or listening to music.

 Mindfulness for Beginners

 Mindfulness is about being aware of the present moment.
-It can be practised everywhere, for example:
+It can be practiced everywhere, for example:

 - when you're on the bus to work,

 - if you're nervous for a presentation or important meeting,

 - when you eat, or